YashMasurkar/html-and-css/README.md

         <h4>see text size, here we used h4 tag</h4>
         <h5>see text size, here we used h5 tag</h5>
         <h6>see text size, here we used h6 tag</h6>
-2)p tag- this tag is used to write long sentenses or used to write paragraphs
+2)p tag - This tag is used to write long sentenses or used to write paragraphs.
     for example-
-        <p>here we used paragraph tag,this is how a paragrph tag look, i am writing a paragrph in it</p>
+        <p>here we used paragraph tag,this is how a paragrph tag look, i am writing a paragraph in it.</p>
-3)br tag- this tag is also called as break tag we use it to break a line or go to next line
+3)br tag - This tag is also called as break tag we use it to break a line or go to next line.
-    for eg- in this line i placed a br tag <br>    see now you can see these words come on next line 4)div tag - div is a rectangle which has no hight but full width.height of main div tag is equal to total height of its childrens. for eg - see the file div.html its a perfect example of div tag 5)id - id is an attribute in html it provides an unique identifier for an element.
+    for eg- in this line i placed a br tag <br>    see now you can see these words come on next line.
+4)div tag - div is a rectangle which has no hight but full width.
+Height of main div tag is equal to total height of its childrens.
+    for eg - see the file div.html its a perfect example of div tag.
+5)id - id is an attribute in html it provides an unique identifier for an element.
 In css we use id to target an element.
-    for eg - see index.html file there we have used id to target in that file we used inline css 6)class -class is also an attribute which we use to target an element like id the key difference is that class is like a category which we can assign to multiple elements and id is unique for each element. for eg - see index .html there we used class to target more than one element.
+    for eg - see index.html file there we have used id to target in that file we used inline css.
+6)class - class is also an attribute which we use to target an element like id.
+The key difference is that class is like a category which we can assign to multiple elements and id is unique for each element.
+    for eg - see index .html there we used class to target more than one element.
-7)img tag - It is used to include or add images in html file. it have alt attribute in that we give info about image this is shown if the image is not shown properly by browser.
+7)img tag - It is used to include or add images in html file.
+It have alt attribute in that we give info about image this is shown if the image is not shown properly by browser.
-    for eg - see index .html there we used image tag to add image in html file 8)a tag- it is used to link a page with our page. for eg- you can see "index.html" file.
+    for eg - see index .html there we used image tag to add image in html file.
+8)a tag - It is used to link a page with our page.
+    for eg - you can see "index.html" file.
 In the file we have link "link.html" file with "index.html" file by using "a tag".

 <h1>CSS</h1>
-CSS is used to style and visually enhance web pages, making them more attractive, responsive, and easier to maintain.
+CSS is used to style and visually enhance web pages, making them more attractive, responsive, and easier to maintain.<br>
 To start first we need to know how an css file is created-
-    For creating an css file we simply have to create a new file with extension ".css". for example, i want to create a file with name "style", so for that i will open a new file name it as "style" with extension ".css" and save it - "style.css". a css file cannot run independently like html file,we use css to make our website look nice and websites are made by html. so we have to link our css file to the html file which we want to design. once you link the files you can do further development in them.
+    For creating an css file we simply have to create a new file with extension ".css".
+    For example, i want to create a file with name "style", so for that i will open a new file name it as "style" with extension ".css" and save it - "style.css".<br>
+A css file cannot run independently like html file,we use css to make our website look nice and websites are made by html.
+So we have to link our css file to the html file which we want to design.
+Once you link the files you can do further development in them.

-important terms that we usually use in css -
+<h2>Important terms that we usually use in css -</h2>
-1)linking - understanding linking css with html as mentioned above we cannot run css independently so for linking it steps step 1-make html file in which you want to link the css file step 2-make the css file which you want to link with the html file step 3-In the html file under the head tag after title tag before closing head tag write this - < link rel="stylesheet" href="name of the css file you want to link">
+1)linking - Understanding linking css with html as mentioned above we cannot run css independently so for linking it steps-
+    step 1-make html file in which you want to link the css file step 2-make the css file which you want to link with the html file step 3-In the html file under the head tag after title tag before closing head tag write this - < link rel="stylesheet" href="name of the css file you want to link">
-2)css boilerplate-
+2)CSS boilerplate -
 *{
     margin: 0;
     padding: 0;